abdelkarimLog/CLI-To-do-app/README.md

 This is a learning / practice project

-More features will be added soon ...
+More features will be added ...

 ---